Calculators

 Capital gains are taxed at special rates that are the same for both tax regimes.
 Hence, the inclusion or exclusion of capital gains will not affect the difference between the tax liability as per the new or old regime.

-The calculator is for comparative purposes only, showing differences in tax liability under old and new regimes.
+No, the 1 Finance Old vs New Income Tax Calculator is for comparative purposes only, showing differences in tax liability under old and new regimes.
 It's not for direct tax payment or advance decisions.
 Consult tax professionals for accurate planning.

 The gross taxable salary, excluding statutory contributions to provident fund and gratuity, should be entered in the salary field.